AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 `curl -X POST "https://anonymous:anonymous@hostname:port/content/usergenerated/mytestnode"`

-Issue the following command in a terminal or command prompt to attempt to invalidate the Dispatcher cache, and ensure that you recieve a code 404 response:
+Issue the following command in a terminal or command prompt to attempt to invalidate the Dispatcher cache, and ensure that you receive a code 404 response:

 `curl -H "CQ-Handle: /content" -H "CQ-Path: /content" https://yourhostname/dispatcher/invalidate.cache`